 All of the courses listed above (except for those excluded as indicated in the pre-education requirements) will be counted in computing the minimum 3.0 GPA required for this major.
 Music Education majors must earn a minimum 3.0 GPA in coursework required for the major, each endorsement pursued, and a minimum 2.5 GPA in all college work.
-The grade of B or above must be earned in designated education major preadmission and major courses, and students must earn a grade of C or above in all other courses required for the major pre-admission courses, major, and each endorsement.
+The grade of B or above must be earned in designated education major preadmission and major courses, and students must earn a grade of C or above in all other courses required for the major pre-admission courses. major, and each endorsement.
 Any request for a change in the sequence of curriculum for the Music Education program must be submitted to the Education and Music Department chairs for consideration by the faculty of both departments.

-Successful completion of these requirements, passing scores on two Praxis II tests designated by the Iowa Board of Education (plus any additional requirements implemented by the state), and all other University graduation requirements will result in a recommendation to the State of Iowa Board of Educational Examiners for an Iowa teaching license.
+Successful completion of these requirements (plus any additional requirements implemented by the state), and all other University graduation requirements will result in a recommendation to the State of Iowa Board of Educational Examiners for an Iowa teaching license.